rf8f76e33/apijam-FS/Lab Guides/Lab 3 - Publish APIs/README.md

 ![](./media/import-oas.png)

 &nbsp;&nbsp;a.
-The API specification can be of Swagger 1.2, Swagger 2.0 (JSON or YAML) or WADL formats.
-In this example, we will use Swagger 2.0 – YAML.<br/>
+The API specification can be of Swagger/OpenAPI (JSON or YAML) or WADL formats.
+In this example, we will use OpenAPI – YAML.<br/>
-Save the **apigee-openapi.yaml** file from the lab material to a local drive.<br/>
+An example OpenAPI spec with the updated security protocal can be found [here](http://playground.apistudio.io/3253a59a-5b43-42d2-95f1-3f6b0e65c8aa/spec)<br/>
+You will need to update the base path of the OpenAPI to reflect your proxy.

+host: {{ORG}}-{{ENV}}.apigee.net
+basePath: /v1/{{initials}}_payment

 Back in the dev portal administrator, select the **apigee-openapi.yaml** file

 > ![](./media/import-oas-upload.png)